DemonDamon/tongue_classification_based_on_multi_networks/keras_frcnn/README.md

     /data/imgs/img_002.jpg,215,312,279,391,cat

     The classes will be inferred from the file.
-To use the simple parser instead of the default pascal voc style parser, use the command line option `-o simple`.
-For example `python train_frcnn.py -o simple -p my_data.txt`.
+To use the self-defined parser instead of the default pascal voc style parser, use the command line option `-o self-defined`.
+For example `python train_frcnn.py -o self-defined -p my_data.txt`.

 - Running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
 These settings can then be loaded by `test_frcnn.py` for any testing.